 - ½ teaspoon salt

-In a large bowl beat together peanut butter, margarine, brown sugar, and HALF cup of granulated sugar (reserving a quarter cup to roll cookie dough balls in) until light and creamy.
+In a large bowl beat together peanut butter, vegan butter, brown sugar, and HALF cup of granulated sugar (reserving a quarter cup to roll cookie dough balls in) until light and creamy.
 Add chia seeds, plant-based milk, apple cider vinegar and vanilla and beat again until combined.

-In a medium bowl combine flour, baking powder, baking soda and salt.
-Add the chopped peanuts, reserving a couple of tablespoons for decoration.
+In a medium bowl add flour, baking powder, baking soda and salt.
+Stir to combine.

-Add flour mix to peanut butter to and stir well.
+Add flour mix to peanut butter mixture and beat again until combined.

-Cover bowl and refrigerate for 20 – 30 minutes.
-Make balls about the size of a golf ball, roll in sugar and place on ungreased cookie sheet.
-Using a fork make crisscross pattern flattening cookies slightly.
-Bake for 10 to 12 minutes.
+Roll the batter into balls about the size of a golf ball, roll the balls in sugar and place on ungreased cookie sheet.
+Using a fork, make crisscross pattern flattening cookies slightly.
+Bake for 9 - 10 minutes.

 Remove cookies from the oven and cool on pan for several minutes before transferring to a wire rack.